About this IRC® + IRC4HR® Project

 Prior to his engagement with the Drucker School, Roland served for ten years as a Senior Fellow with the Center for the Digital Future at the University of Southern California (USC).
 He is also the founder and chairman of the Executive Corporate Learning Forum (ECLF), a global network of more than sixty major multinational organizations from fourteen countries that jointly explore how to develop and sustain strategic capabilities in fast-changing environments.

 Roland Deiser and the CFFO are planning to develop a detailed capability framework, an assessment tool, and an ongoing dialogue platform for companies interesting in learning more about the results and insights from this study and to measure and further develop their own business ecosystem leadership capabilities.
-Sign up using the form at right to be notified of next steps and more from IRC4HR.
+To stay informed about this and other studies funded by IRC4HR, please share your name and email address.